-But, that melting pot of dialects lends itself to variations on the pronunciation of the city's name -- making it difficult to know the correct way to say it.
+Nicknamed the "Big Easy," New Orleans is "known for its round-the-clock nightlife, vibrant live-music scene, and spicy, singular cuisine reflecting its history as a melting pot of French, African, and American cultures," according to Google.
+But, that melting pot of dialects lends itself to variations on the pronunciation of the city's name, making it difficult to know the correct way to say it.
 Indeed, it's helpful to first know of the many ways not to pronounce New Orleans.

-Then, there was an episode of the television show, "The Simpsons," where one of the characters, Marge, took part in a musical adaptation of "A Streetcar Named Desire."
-One of the songs in the show was a parody/satire about New Orleans, and in it, Harry Shearer -- a resident of New Orleans -- jokingly pronounced the city as "New Or-lee-inz."
-Some of the longtime residents of the New Orleans do pronounce the city's name in a similar fashion -- as "Nyoo aw-lee-inz."
-But, that is still an incorrect pronunciation.
+In an episode of the television show "The Simpsons," Marge took part in a musical adaptation of "A Streetcar Named Desire."
+The character Harry Shearer, a resident of New Orleans, jokingly pronounces the city with both a long "e" and soft "i" sound ("New Or-lee-inz").
+Some of the longtime residents of the New Orleans do pronounce the city's name in a similar fashion ("Nyoo aw-lee-inz"), but this is still considered an incorrect pronunciation.